Bully47/React_Facturier/README.md

 React_Facturier is a web application made with React, React Router DOM and Firebase.
 The app is designed to allow users to manage their invoicing in a simple and efficient manner.

+## Purpose
+this application was an exercise to learn react in a self-taught way

 ### Status
 ![Work in Progress](https://img.shields.io/badge/Status-Work%20In%20Progress-yellow)